 Incorporate Story Often

 Stories resonate with people.
-Whether you are using a case study or real life example, stories bring people to your world and gets them further incorporated into your presentation.
+Whether you are using a case study or real life example, stories bring people into your world and get them further incorporated into your presentation.
 The very best way to capture an audience and get them truly engaged.
 Simply say, “Let me tell you a story.”

 Use Props When You Can